-The increase in active Tuberculosis in prison populations and the development within some of these populations of resistant and especially "multi-drug" and "extremely-drug" resistant forms of TB, as recognised by the World Medical Association in its Statement on Drug Treatment of Tuberculosis, is reaching very high prevalence and incidence rates in prisons in some parts of the world.

-Other conditions, such as Hepatitis C and HIV Disease, do not have as high a risk of person-to-person communicability as TB but pose transmission risks from blood to blood borne spread, or sharing and exchange of body fluids.
-Overcrowded prison conditions also promote the spread of sexually transmitted diseases.
-Intravenous drug use will also contribute to the spread of HIV as well as the more contagious Hepatitis B and C. These need specific solutions that are not dealt with in this statement.
-However the principles set out below will also be helpful in reducing the risk from such infective agents.
+The increase in active tuberculosis in prison populations and the development of resistant, especially "multi-drug" and "extensively-drug" resistant forms of TB, as recognised by the World Medical Association in its Resolution on Tuberculosis, is reaching very high prevalence and incidence rates in prisons in some parts of the world.
+Likewise, the Covid-19 pandemic has severely impacted prisons with outbreaks reported around the world.
+Other conditions, such as hepatitis C and HIV disease, pose transmission risks from bloodborne spread, exchange of body fluids.
+Overcrowded prison conditions also promote the spread of sexually transmitted diseases, while intravenous drug use contributes to the spread of HIV as well as hepatitis B and C.